FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 As with all FHE operations, you must have permission to decrypt a ciphertext.
 Read more about [Access Control](./acl-mechanism.md) to understand the permissions system.

 ## Available Functions

+See more info about all the available decrypt & result retreival functions available through [FHE.sol](../solidity-api/FHE.md#encryption-and-decryption)

 ### Decryption Requests
 ```solidity